elementary_vectors.functions

 sage: evs.minors

-{(0, 1): 1, (2, 4): -1}
+{(0, 1): 1, (2, 4): 18}

-random_element(kernel: bool = True)
+random_element(dual: bool = True) Optional[sage.modules.free_module_element.vector]

 Return a random elementary vector